 Take Care of Yourself Financially

 Another major roadblock to getting divorced at a young age is finances.
 Getting divorced can be overwhelming if you and your spouse combined your finances or if you were reliant upon your spouse financially.
-Tackle this challenge by consulting with a financial advisor.
+Tackle this challenge by consulting with a divorce lawyer who serves San Diego county or a financial advisor.
 An advisor can help you create your own bank account, start a budget or savings plan, cut down on your monthly expenses, and map out a plan for how much money you need to make after your divorce to pay for everything.
 This can help you feel more in control of your life.

 Focus on Your Mental Health

 Overall, put yourself first during this time of change in your life.
 Do what you need to do to ensure your mental health and well-being.
 This may include going out with friends, meeting new people, joining a support group, starting a new hobby or craft, or focusing on self-care.
 No matter what you choose to do, keep a positive environment around you.
 Have compassion for yourself and what you’ve been through.
 Say goodbye to things you don’t want anymore and make room for new possibilities.